holab-hku/starmapVis/README.md

     adataStarmap.to_csv(result_path,index = None)
 ```
 Zip the csv file with the tissue image, StarmapVR can visualize the spatial trancriptomic data in spatial dimensions.
 An example can be found in /Convert from Scanpy or Seurat/Convert from Scanpy (spatial).ipynb .The csv file and zip file should add ".sql" before the file extention.
 The example data can be found in /sampleData/humanlymphnode_4096_data.sql.zip.
-## Visualisation of Image cytometry data
+## High-throghput imaging cytometry data
 For image cytometry data with actual cell image, user can zip their cell images(cell index as the image name) with the requiring csv file, the csv file and zip file should add ".qpi" before the file extention.
 An example file can be found in /sampleData/Multi-ATOM_105kimage_data.qpi.zip.

 ## Usage instructions

-starmap supports a number of input methods for interacting with the visualisation - keyboard, remote control and voice control.
+starmapVis supports a number of input methods for interacting with the visualisation - keyboard, remote control and voice control.
 Note that voice control is available only in Google Chrome (desktop and mobile) as voice control utilises the SpeechRecognition API which is currently only supported by Chrome.

 A summary of the control scheme for keyboard and voice control is included in the table below.